huggingface/hub-docs/docs/hub/webhooks-guide-auto-retrain.md

 	# ...
 ```

-2. This route checks that the `X-Webhook-Secret` header is present, and that its value is the same as the one you set in your webhook's settings:
+2. This route checks that the `X-Webhook-Secret` header is present, and that its value is the same as the one you set in your webhook's settings.
+The `WEBHOOK_SECRET` secret must be set in the Space's settings, and be the same as the secret set in your webhook.

 ```python
 # [...]